connieksun/483-583-project/README.md

 Both scripts will output classification reports for each epoch of each fold, and a final classification report for performance on the holdout set.
 The true and predicted labels are pickled and saved to the `few_shot_results/` directory.

+*Note: Current scripts use the same seed for sampling data, so all results in `few_shot_results/` should be reproducible.

 # Included Files
 - `archived/*` -- Contains old scripts and results created throughout the course of this project that are no longer relevant to our main implementation and results.
 - `data/*` -- Contains raw data, processed data, and static training/holdout datasets.